wzzrd/redhat_nl_demo_2019/ansible/README.md

 - This folder holds playbooks and other Ansible related stuff to make your life and deploying the demo environment easier

 ## Accessing OCP via Ansible using API authentication
-- Make sure you have API access
+- Make sure you have API access with sufficient privileges to manage the cluster

 - Create a dummy host in /etc/ansible/hosts